Looking to boost your knowledge of the world? Why not start with these 20 interesting facts about Myanmar!

 It shares a border with China to the north and north east, Laos and Thailand to the east and south east and Bangladesh and India to the west.
 It also has a coastline along the Andaman Sea and Bay of Bengal to the south.

-As the largest country in mainland South East Asia, Burma has an area of 261,218 square miles (676,552 square kilometres).
+As the largest country in mainland South East Asia, Myanmar has an area of 261,218 square miles (676,552 square kilometers).

 Flag of Myanmar

 This country has a humungous capital city called Nay Pyi Taw (also known as Naypyidaw… somewhat fitting that a country with two names should have a capital with two names!); it covers an area of 2723.6 square miles (7054 square kilometers) yet has a population of just 924,608 (2009).